viant/mly/README.md

 }
 ```

-#### Output Customization
+#### Output post-processing

-By default, model signature output name alongside with model prediction gets used to produce cachable output.
+By default, the model signature output name alongside the model prediction gets used to produce cachable output.
 This process can be customized for specific needs.

 The custom transformer has to use the following function signature
 ```go